s3rius/FastAPI-template/README.md

 One of the coolest features is that this project is extremely small and handy.
 You can choose between different databases and even ORMs.
-Currently SQLAlchemy1.4 and TortoiseORM are supported.
+Currently SQLAlchemy1.4, TortoiseORM and Ormar are supported.

 TUI and CLI and excellent code documentation.